-Secondly, the independence of the constituent systems also means that these systems are typically not designed to optimize SoS objectives.
-In the area of trust for example, a system may severely constrain access to services to provide a level of security and a SoS may depend on free exchange of those services.
+The independence of the constituent systems means that these systems are typically not designed to optimize SoS objectives.
+It may even be the case that a constituent system should operate sub-optimally at the system level in order to achieve overall SoS effectiveness.
 (Rebovich 2009) has articulated this difficulty as a fundamental problem of SoS: